keithalewis/sequence/README.md

 The class `sequence::iterator<I>` should publicly inherit from `I` and implement `operator bool() const`, but it doesn't.

-It has a copy of the iterator and implements all of the appropriate member functions library writers have to fuss over based on what the iterator category requries and uses the NVI idiom.
+Instead it inherits from `std::iterator` using the `std::iterator_traits` from `I` and has a copy of the iterator.
+The class implements all of the appropriate member functions based on what the iterator category requries and uses the NVI idiom.

 The public non-virtual functions call private virtual functions that forward to the iterator and return `true` for every invocation of